ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-s, and using the same brine, allow it to
+, and using the same brine, allow it to
 cover the butter to the depth of at least four
 inches.
 This excludes the air, and answers
 very well, as the first method suggested.&quot;